Meet Kerry Morgan ’21, an OUR Peer Research Ambassador (PRA) majoring in Allied Health Sciences and Molecular & Cell Biology.

 What do you enjoy the most about participating in research?

 One of my favorite things about my research is that I can make what I want out of it.
 There are endless things to learn and know about my area of research, and it is always exciting to constantly be learning new concepts.
 I feel as though I can always better myself through my research, and it constantly pushes me to learn more.
 Even further, the feeling of accomplishing something new is motivation enough to keep trying harder.
 I also love being able to contribute and make sense of what is happening around me, which is something I am able to do every day in the lab.

 Describe the impact your research experience has had on you.

 I feel more and more confident every day, and it has affected my overall confidence outside of the lab as well.
 I never thought I’d be able to conduct some of the experiments and procedures that I am currently doing in the lab, and it has given me so much hope and excitement for my future as a researcher/physician!
 No matter what I accomplish at school, I will always feel most proud of my work in research.
 I will always be able to reflect upon my experiences as an undergraduate researcher, and it has definitely changed me for the better.

 What is your greatest accomplishment so far?

-Click here for more information on Alexandra and other OUR Peer Research Ambassadors.
+Click here for more information on Kerry and other OUR Peer Research Ambassadors.